bellatarantino/bellatarantino/README.md

 <img src="img/header23.png">

 Hi there!
-My name is Bella Tarantino, and I am a member of the Class of 2024 at Harvard University concentrating in physics with a secondary in computer science.
-Summer 2021 Google STEP intern and Summer 2022 CERN assistant researcher.
+My name is Bella Tarantino, and I am a recent graduate of Harvard University (Class of 2024) with a B.A. in Physics.
+Summer 2021 Google STEP intern; Summer 2022 CERN assistant researcher; and Summer 2023 NYC SBS Data Science intern.

 ### About Me